 What Information Does a Medical Record Contain?

 Not all medical records will contain the following information.
-In fact, some people have none to very little medical records at all.
-But generally, the information below may be found during the translation of medical records.
+In fact, some people have none to very few medical records at all.
+But generally, the information below may be found while translating medical records.

 - Personal identification information: Such as their social security number or their government-issued identification number.